1Developpeur/Onyx-Toolbar/README.md

 ## 🛠️ Customization

 - **Customization**: Modify the `Onyx_Toolbar.yaml` file to adjust the toolbar's appearance to your liking within SeelenUI.
+You can also visit the [Onyx Toolbar Customizer](https://1developpeur.github.io/modern.html) for a user-friendly interface to customize your theme easily.

 ## 🤝 Contributing